-National press coverage of the Upstairs Lounge fire was rather light and short-lived, considering the scale of the crime.
-Coverage in New Orleans was very insensitive and callous; newspaper reporters described “bodies stacked up like pancakes” and groups of “mass charred flesh.”
+National press coverage of the Upstairs Lounge fire was rather light and short-lived considering the scale of the crime.
+Coverage in New Orleans was insensitive and callous; newspaper reporters described “bodies stacked up like pancakes” and groups of “mass charred flesh.”
 The New Orleans States-Item detailed the investigation of the fire, mentioning that “in one corner, workers stood knee-deep in bodies [and] … the heat had been so intense, many were cooked together.”

 In its front-page article about the fire, The Times-Picayune featured a photograph of the burned body of MCC pastor Reverend William R. Larson stuck in between the burglar bars blocking a window on Chartres Street.
 Eyewitness Stewart Butler remembers, “The press and news sources treated this horribly.
 The Times-Picayune printed the names of those who perished in that fire.
-If they had been in the closet, they weren’t in the closet any more."
+If they had been in the closet, they weren’t in the closet anymore.”

 Only the alternative newspaper the Vieux-Carre Courier editorialized against the horrible visual and written representations of the fire victims; the mainstream media quickly lost interest and little else was published about the fire and the ensuing investigation.
 One of the most likely suspects in the arson investigation later committed suicide.
-The crime was never officially solved.
+The crime has never been officially solved.